 Fil Fraser, Adjunct Professor of Communications Studies at Athabasca University, became President of the Foundation in 2011, with Ross McCreath remaining on the Board as Past President.
 He continued to provide sage advice and input until his death in Toronto on October 7th 2014.
 In November 2012, Fil resigned the Presidency to become Vice President, with Pip Wedge replacing him in the President’s chair.
 In November 2013, Dr. Evelyn Ellerman of Athabasca University replaced Fil Fraser as Vice-President of the Foundation.
 Peter O’Neill became Secretary Treasurer.

 On December 31st 2014, Pip Wedge resigned from the Presidency of the Foundation, and on January 1st 2015 Dr. Evelyn Ellerman became President, Jack Ruttle was elected as Vice-President, and Pip Wedge was appointed as Executive Director of the Foundation.
-Jack Ruttle resigned from the Board at the nd of 2017, and as of the Foundation's AGM in May 2016, Dr. Evelyn Ellerman and Jack Ruttle continued as President and Vice-President respectively.
+Jack Ruttle resigned from the Board at the nd of 2017, and as of the Foundation's AGM in May 2018, Dr. Evelyn Ellerman continued as President, and Tyler Nagel was elected Vice-President.

 In April 2015 the Foundation commissioned a design firm to do a major update to the site, and it was anticipated that this extensive work would be completed by the early summer of 2016.
 Technical and other problems emerged that caused the launch of the new site to be delayed well into 2017, but all the historic site material remained available to the public.
 Darren Harkness steered this project to a successful conclusion, and also assisted the Foundation in moving the website to a corporate server.